johnnybinh/flappy_bird_deployment/README.md

-# 🛸Outmaneuver the Cosmos! - A Space Adventure Game☄️
+# 🛸Outmaneuver the Cosmos! - A Space Adventure Game☄️ Deployment version.
+Courtesy to Original Developer

 ### Explore the vast expanse of space and test your reflexes and piloting skills to the limit.
 Can you outrun the dangers and become the ultimate space explorer?